 (B) The child is or will be included in a

-comparable health care plan obtained by the parent under such order that is currently in effect or will take effect no later than the date the prior coverage is terminated.
+comparable health insurance plan obtained by the insurance obligor under such order that is currently in effect or will take effect no later than the date the prior coverage is terminated.

-The employer may eliminate a child from a parent's
+The employer may eliminate a child from the insurance

-health care plan obtained by the parent under such order if the employer has eliminated dependent health care coverage for all of its employees.
+obligor's health insurance plan obtained by the insurance obligor under such order if the employer has eliminated dependent health insurance coverage for all of its employees.